Oct 6, 2019

 Starting a blog (and website) is a great way to grow your online audience.

-This guides going to show you exactly how to start your own blog from scratch.
+This guide will show you exactly how to start your own blog from scratch.

 While covering beginner mistakes...